Statuses in Latin with translation. Quotes in Latin with translation

 I erected a monument (Horace).

-The beginning of Horace's famous ode on the immortality of the poet's works.
+The beginning of Horace's famous ode on the theme of the immortality of the poet's works.
 Ode evoked in Russian poetry a large number of imitations and translations.

 49. Facile dictu, difficile factu.